deesseZ/deesseZ/README.md

 - 👋 Hi, I’m @deesseZ
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on hydraulics and two-phas liquid
+- 💞️ I’m looking to collaborate on hydraulics and two-phase liquid
 - 📫 How to reach me ...

 <!---